 Since Adderall alters the brain’s chemistry when Adderall is withdrawn the brain is thrown into a state of hyperactivity.
 Dopamine levels in the brain are depleted and require a period of time in order to ‘restock’.
 During the ‘acute’ detox period clients feel sad and depressed as a result of dopamine deficiency.
 Many users attempting to detox from home often ‘give in’ and relapse in order to avoid this feeling of depression.

 A list of common withdrawal symptoms experienced during Adderall detoxification include:

 - Slurred speech

 - Mood swings

 What happens after detox?

 Withdrawal symptoms typically reduce within 5-10 days after Adderall was last consumed.
-Once detox is complete patients attend therapy and counselling sessions.
+Once detox is complete clients attend therapy and counselling sessions.
 Now the aim of rehab is to treat the underlying psychological causes of Adderall addiction.
 Common therapy methods employed at Cassiobury Court include cognitive behavioural therapy, acceptance and commitment therapy and dialectical behavioural therapy.

 Aftercare and relapse prevention

 Once therapy sessions concluded a tailored relapse prevention and aftercare plan is drawn up.
-We encourage patients to attend Narcotics Anonymous groups in their local area.
+We encourage clients to attend Narcotics Anonymous groups in their local area.
 Aftercare is provided free of charge for twelve months.
 Aftercare sessions take place every Saturday at our rehabilitation centre in North London.